- Reference Number: HEY-142/2020

 Are there any risks?

-Two nerves are at risk.
-The first is a very fine one and is usually retracted rather than seen.
-It powers the muscles that move the lower lip.
-If damaged the result is a lop sided smile.
 The second is the nerve that supplies sensation to one side of the tongue.
 This is identified and preserved in the operation, but sometimes attempts to stop bleeding or stretching lead to some altered sensation such as numbness or tingling of one side of the tongue.

 How do I prepare for treatment?